Step 1: Clone the example application and install dependencies:

 Step 4: Check out a new branch for your work in this tutorial (we'll call this branch

-$ git checkout -b tutorial-example $ npm run snapshots
+$ git checkout -b tutorial-example $ npm test

-puppeteer_snapshots.js, which contains calls to create and upload Percy snapshots.
+This will run the app's tests, which contain calls to create and upload Percy snapshots.
 The snapshots will then be uploaded to Percy for comparison.
-Percy will use the token you used in Step 2 to know which organization and project to upload the snapshots to.
+Percy will use the Percy token you used in Step 2 to know which organization and project to upload the snapshots to.

 You can view the screenshots in Percy now if you want, but there will be no visual comparisons yet.
 You'll see that Percy shows you that these snapshots come from your